Sanda Dewi: Brief

 The queen was born Thiri Hpone Htut (သီရိဘုန်းထွဋ် [θìɹḭ pʰóʊɰ̃ tʰʊʔ]) to King Shwenankyawshin of Ava and Queen Dhamma Dewi in 1517/1518.
 After her father was killed in action against the forces of the Confederation of Shan States and the Prome Kingdom on 25 March 1527, the young princess was brought to Prome (Pyay) by King Thado Minsaw of Prome.
 Later at Prome, she was married to one of Thado Minsaw's grandsons, King Narapati who ruled from 1532 to 1539.
 After Narapati died, she was married to his younger brother Minkhaung.
 She had a son with Minkhaung.

 When Prome fell to Toungoo forces in May 1542, the king and queen of Prome were sent to Toungoo.
 But c.
 April 1553, Minkhaung was executed for suspicion of plotting against Bayinnaung.
 Thiri Hpone Htut then became Bayinnaung's queen, with the title of Sanda Dewi.
 They had a daughter, Khin Saw, who was mother of Natshinnaung, the future rebel king of Toungoo.

 Ancestry

+In popular culture

+She was portrayed by Kanang Damronghat in the 2003 Thai television drama Kasattriya (กษัตริยา) under the name Phra Raja Devi Chandra, and appeared the King Naresuan film series, seated next to King Bayinnaung.